 Ferdinand had 5 legs

-Animals with malformations are mostly slaughtered
+Animals with deformities are usually slaughtered

 Should Ferdinand have had a twin sibling?